mwrnd/innova2_experiments/xdma_stream_512bit/README.md

 ![Stream Channel1 is Loopback](img/xdma_stream_512bit_Channel1_Loopback.png)

 The goal is to re-clock and channel the data through the stream.
-Clocks and resets are carefully managed.
+Clocks and resets are carefully managed. `tkeep` and `tlast` signals are omitted from all blocks as they are not used.

 ### Clocking

-In order to widen the 256-Bit AXI4-Stream bus to 512-Bit the *axi_aclk* [clock](https://docs.xilinx.com/r/en-US/pg065-clk-wiz) is halved in order to maintain the same bandwidth.
+In order to widen the 256-Bit AXI4-Stream bus to 512-Bit the 250MHz *axi_aclk* [clock](https://docs.xilinx.com/r/en-US/pg065-clk-wiz) is halved in order to maintain the same bandwidth.

 ![Clocking Wizard Settings](img/Clocking_Wizard_Settings.png)